-Louisiana has some of the country’s weakest gun laws and one of its highest gun death rates.
-Enacting even modest gun safety legislation would go a long way to fighting this epidemic.
+Louisiana has some of the country’s weakest gun laws and has repeatedly suffered some of the highest gun death rates.
+Enacting even modest gun safety legislation would go a long way to improve community safety in the state.

 What Louisiana Does Well

 - Certain domestic violence gun laws

 - Extreme risk protection orders